Tarasoff rule

 The Decision

 Poddar was charged with Tarasoff’s murder, and he pleaded not guilty by reason of insanity.
-A convicted Poddar of second-degree murder, and he appealed on multiple grounds.
-The appellate court focused on jury instruction errors made in the trial court and reduced Poddar’s to manslaughter.
+A jury convicted Poddar of second-degree murder, and he appealed on multiple grounds.
+The appellate court focused on jury instruction errors made in the trial court and reduced Poddar’s conviction to manslaughter.
 Two years later, the California Supreme Court vacated the judgment, held that the jury instruction error was prejudicial, and remanded the case for retrial.
 Poddar was not retried.
-Rather than conduct another lengthy trial, the state released Poddar on the condition that he leave for India and not return to the United States.
+Rather than conduct another lengthy trial, the state released Poddar after five years, on the condition that he leave for India and not return to the United States.
 He did so; he later married in India.

 Tarasoff’s parents filed a wrongful-death civil action simultaneously against the university’s police department, the Regents of the University of California, and the university’s health service for failing to warn their daughter about Poddar’s desire to kill her.
 At trial, the case was dismissed because of the absence of a cause of action (legal reason for suing) owing to the physician–patient privilege of confidentiality.
 Specifically, the court ruled that a physician has a duty only to the patient, not to third parties; therefore, no duty was owed to Tarasoff.

 The initial California Supreme Court decision in 1974 held that the campus police could be found liable for their failure to warn Tarasoff, but at the rehearing in 1976, the police were released from all liability.
 The holdings with respect to the psychotherapists were essentially the same in both cases and were predicated on the same arguments.
 The second decision provided therapists greater latitude to “protect” intended victims rather than to “warn” them.
-It should be noted that the case was never decided on the merits because it was settled for an undisclosed sum of money.
+In evaluating the imposition of liability, the California Supreme Court noted the discretion given to psychiatrists to use their best judgment in determining whether patients are dangerous.
+Courts assess therapists’ decisions using professional standards of reasonable care, not automatically deferring to the therapist’s judgment.
+When a patient communicates a serious threat of physical violence against a victim who can be identified with reasonable confidence, a therapist may have a duty to protect, and liability can arise if reasonable care is not taken; however, California law provides immunity when the therapist makes reasonable efforts to warn the victim(s) and law enforcement.

 Tarasoff’s Impact